 photo: Waldbad Nymphensee

-The Sacrower See is relatively less frequented but beautiful and clean lake in the South West of Berlin.
+The Sacrower See is a relatively less frequented but beautiful and clean lake in the South West of Berlin.
 It’s actually not too far from the Pfaueninsel.
 But as it’s on the other side of the Wannsee it’s a little more difficult to reach, the main reason why it’s unknown to many Berliners.
-However there are two bus lines (234 from Berlin and 697 from Potsdam) that stop right by the lake.
-Some of the beautiful features of the lake are picturesque Heilandskirche church, the castle Schloss Sacrow, the natural reservoir surrounding the lake and the Königswald forrest, so it’s totally worth it taking a walk around the lake to discover it all.
+However, there are two bus lines (234 from Berlin and 697 from Potsdam) that stop right by the lake.
+Some of the beautiful features of the lake are picturesque Heilandskirche church, the castle Schloss Sacrow, the natural reservoir surrounding the lake and the Königswald forest, so it’s totally worth it taking a walk around the lake to discover it all.
 The only beach of the lake is by the restaurant Landleben Potsdam, that is also quite lovely.
 On our first visit there we amazed by the quality of the water and the tranquility of the place.
 It felt like a real vacation, only an hours ride away from Berlin.

 We discovered this lake when we were at a festival in the North of Berlin and we were stoked by how clear and clean the water was.
 It’s located a bit North of Eberswalde.
 The best way to reach it is by car, it’s a bit too far with train and bike.
 The lake itself has quite a couple of bathing spots, some of which have cafes and restaurants.
 Once you reach the street that goes around the lake you will see a huge map of the lake at the side of the road with all the beaches marked.
 We picked the first one we came by and it was lovely.
 Not at all full on a very warm and sunny day and lots of space on the grass in the sun or in the shadow.
 We had a cafe at the top of the fill that was decent with a good view.